Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Electromagnetic response of graphene

 where $\sigma_{ij}(\omega,\bm{k})$ is the electronic conductivity tensor, and $E^{j}(\omega,\bm{k})$ is the total electric field.

 There are several different models for the electric conductivity of graphene (hydrodynamic-based models, Kubo formalism, tight-binding prescriptions, full ab-initio, QFT descriptions...).
-Here we focus on three models used in the framework of CLF due to their compromise between simplicity, extended use in the literature (for the first two) and generality for the relevant experiments: A general non-local Kubo model $\sigma^{\rm{K}}$ obtained by the direct use of the Kubo formula \cite{non-local_Graphene_Lilia_Pablo}, its local limit $\sigma^{\rm{L}}$ (which, in the zero mass limit $\Delta=0$ is the Falkovsky model \cite{Falkovsky2007b}), and the Non-Regularized (NR) and lossless one $\sigma^{\rm{NR}}$ \cite{Bordag2015} used in \cite{PRL_Mohideen}.
-In \cite{PabloMauroComparisonKuboQFT2024} it was shown that the Local model is obtained as the local limit ($\bm{k}_{\surf}\to\bm{0}$) of the other two non-local models, and that the NR model leads to transversal electric currents without losses that cannot be corrected by a simple addition of electronic dissipation.
-It needs to be correctly regularized, and in that case it reproduce the general non-local Kubo model.
+For the electric conductivity, we focus on two models used in the framework of CLF due to their compromise between simplicity, extended use in the literature and generality for the relevant experiments: A general non-local Kubo model $\sigma^{\rm{K}}$ obtained by the direct use of the Kubo formula \cite{non-local_Graphene_Lilia_Pablo}, and its local limit $\sigma^{\rm{L}}$ (which, in the zero mass limit $\Delta=0$ is the Falkovsky model \cite{Falkovsky2007b})